jawsmartin/jawsmartin.github.io/_posts/2014-08-01-testing-ireland.md

 category: Portfolio
 ---

-After the success Aggrego had with the completeion of the international news network, Loop, we were contracted once again to build for Dennis O'Brein, a platform called Today.ie.
+After the success Aggrego had with the completion of the international news network, Loop, we were contracted once again to build for Dennis O'Brein, a platform called Today.ie.

 Today.ie would be an extension of the Today.fm brand